-A1 (exclusion restriction) (U, V) is jointly statistically independent of Z given X.
+A1 (Exclusion restriction) (U, V) is jointly statistically independent of Z given X.

-A2 (unobservables) The bivariate distribution of (U, V) given X = x is absolutely continuous with respect to the Lebesgue measure, with standard uniform marginals and rectangular support.
-We denote its cumulative distribution function (cdf) as $C_x(u, v)$.
+A2 (Unobservables) The bivariate distribution of (U, V) given X = x is absolutely continuous with respect to the Lebesgue measure, with standard uniform marginals and rectangular support.
+We denote its cumulative distribution function (c.d.f.) as $C_x(u, v)$.

-A3 (continuous outcomes) The conditional cdf $F{Y^|X}(y|x)$ and its inverse are strictly increasing.
+A3 (Continuous outcomes) The conditional c.d.f. $F{Y^|X}(y|x)$ and its inverse are strictly increasing.
 In addition, $C_x(u, v)$ is strictly increasing in u.

-A4 (propensity score) $p(Z) \equiv \Pr(D = 1|Z) > 0$ with probability one.
+A4 (Propensity score) $p(Z) \equiv Pr(D = 1|Z) > 0$ with probability 1.

 Assumption A1 is satisfied if Z = (B, X) strictly contains X, and (U, V) is jointly independent of B given X. In the example of wages and employment, B may measure opportunity costs of participation in the labor market.
-Following Blundell et al. (2003), our empirical application will use a measure of potential out-of-work welfare income as exclusion restriction.
+Following Blundell, Reed, and Stoker (2003), our empirical application will use a measure of potential out-of-work welfare income as exclusion restriction.

-Model (1)-(3) depends on two sources of unobserved heterogeneity: the latent outcome rank U and the percentile rank V. In Assumption A2 we normalize their marginal distributions to be uniform on the unit interval, independent of Z. In particular, $\tau \mapsto q(\tau, x)$ is the conditional quantile function of Y^ given X = x, and it is increasing in τ by A3.
+Model (1)-(3) depends on two sources of unobserved heterogeneity: the latent outcome rank U and the percentile rank V. In Assumption A2, we normalize their marginal distributions to be uniform on the unit interval, independent of Z. In particular, $\tau \mapsto q(\tau, x)$ is the conditional quantile function of Y^ given X = x, and it is increasing in τ by Assumption A3.
 A special case is the linear quantile model $Y^ = X'\beta_U$, which is widely used in applied work since Koenker and Bassett (1978).
-The Skorohod representation (1) is without loss of generality.3
+The Skorohod representation (1) is without loss of generality.4

 Joint independence between (U, V) and Z given X, as stated in Assumption A2, is stronger than marginal independence.
-This requires the conditional cdf (that is, the copula) of the pair (U, V) given (B, X) to solely depend on X. The presence of dependence between U and V is the source of sample selection bias.
+This requires the conditional c.d.f. (i.e., the copula) of the pair (U, V) given (B, X) to solely depend on X. The presence of dependence between U and V is the source of sample selection bias.

-Lastly, A3 restricts the analysis to absolutely continuous outcomes, and A4 is a support assumption on the propensity score often made in sample selection models.
+Lastly, Assumption A3 restricts the analysis to absolutely continuous outcomes, and Assumption A4 is a support assumption on the propensity score often made in sample selection models.

-Examples.
-Before discussing identification of model (1)-(3) we briefly outline two special cases.
-A first special case is obtained when outcomes are additive in unobservables: $Y^ = g(X) + \varepsilon$, where (ε, V) is independent of Z. Note that Assumption A1 is satisfied, with $U = F{\varepsilon}(\varepsilon)$, for F{ε} the cdf of ε .
-Moreover, the following restrictions hold (as in Das et al., 2003):
+EXAMPLES: Before discussing identification of model (1)-(3), we briefly outline two special cases.
+A first special case is obtained when outcomes are additive in unobservables: $Y^ = g(X) + \varepsilon$, where (ε, V) is independent of Z. Note that Assumption A1 is satisfied, with $U = F{\varepsilon}(\varepsilon)$, for F{ε} the c.d.f. of ε .
+Moreover, the following restrictions hold (as in Das, Newey, and Vella (2003)):